.

 Pat was credited with 14 downed enemy aircraft, plus other shared planes, making him the highest scoring Non-British Fighter Pilot in the Battle of Britain.
 One fact that came to light, a great deal later, was that Pat is also credited with shooting down a very well-known German airman indeed, none other than Oberleutnant Franz von Werra, the famous "One That Got Away", something else Pat himself would never know about.

 Von Werra was the German Luftwaffe fighter ace, who as a prisoner escaped from British POW camps several times, only to be recaptured every time.
 After an escapade in which he very nearly nicked a Spitfire to fly home in, along with other notorious German escapees, von Werra was shipped off to Canada - our version of Colditz, I suppose - and finally made his successful escape from a moving train at night into deep snow and thence to cross the frozen St Lawrence River in a stolen rowing boat to freedom in the US ... just a few months before America came into the war.
-He was repatriated to Germany to continue his flying career, only to lose eventually his own life in Russia on the Eastern Front.
+He was repatriated to Germany to continue his flying career, only to eventually lose his own life in Russia on the Eastern Front.

 After a service at St James', Sutton-in-Holderness, Hull, on 13th September 1940, Pat Hughes was buried with full military honours in the churchyard.
 Curiously, his address given in the burial record at the time of his death was 384, James Reckitt Avenue.
 Later, the release of the 1939 Register would reveal that was Kay's home too, where Kay lived with her mother. and that was updated later to show Kay's new married name of Hughes.
 But we doubt he ever lived at or visited Kay's home, but having married her, of course, that would now be his home address other than an RAF billet somewhere on or near a camp.